Associate Professor of Social Psychology

-The core interest of my work is to understand how social relationships form behavior and vice versa.
-In particular, I am interested in examining the social dimension of aggressive behavior, including ostracism, bullying, and intergroup conflict.
+My research combines social and developmental psychology, driven by the motivation to gain a better understanding how social relationships form behaviour and vice versa.
+In particular, I am interested in examining the social dimension of aggressive behaviour, including ostracism, bullying, and intergroup conflict.

-For this purpose, I utilize a combination of different methodological approaches with a special emphasis on social network analysis.
+For this purpose, I use a combination of different methodological approaches with a special emphasis on social network analysis.